Karaka-Management/Organization-Guide/App/Features.md

 - [ ] Can be CC
 - [ ] Optionally editable
 - [ ] Optionally visible
+- [ ] Optionally none-closable (e.g. only other modules can close the task on action)
 - [ ] Due date or priority
 - [ ] Tags for tasks
 - [ ] Media attachment